henrytrager/opentracker-auto-installer/README.md

 [sudo] ./opentracker-auto-installer.sh
 ```

-Follow all the script step and when it's done :
+Follow all the script steps and when it's done :
 ```
 Your announce URL :
 http://[IP]:[PORT]/announce or udp://[IP]:[PORT]/announce